iNavFlight/inav/docs/USB_Mass_Storage_(MSC)_mode.md

 ```
 ## Developer Notes

-Providing MSC is automatically enabled for all F4 and up a targets that support
+Providing MSC is automatically enabled for all F4 and up targets that support
 `ONBOARDFLASH` and /or `SDCARD`.